JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

     ORDER BY year
     """

-// Retrieve a list of Quentin Tarantino's movies, including their name, year, rank, and a concatenated string of all genres.
+// Retrieves a list of Quentin Tarantino's movies, including their name, year, rank, and a concatenated string of all genres.
-// Results are grouped by name, year, rank, and sorted by year.
+// The results are grouped by name, year, rank, and sorted by year.

 var dfTarantinoMovies: DataFrame<*>